maxvfischer/DIY-ai-art/README.md

 ![assembly_31](./tutorial_images/assemble_art_installation/assembly_31.jpg)

-Before closing the junction box, cable ties was tightened around each cable going into the junction box as strain relief.
+Before closing the junction box, cable ties were tightened around each cable going into the junction box as strain reliefs.

 ![assembly_32](./tutorial_images/assemble_art_installation/assembly_32.jpg)

 ![assembly_55](./tutorial_images/assemble_art_installation/assembly_55.jpg)

+### Nvidia Jetson

-To attach the Xavier NX, two pieces of galvanised band was cut out and wrapped in insulating tape.
+To attach the Nvidia Jetson, two pieces of galvanised band was cut out and wrapped in insulating tape.
 The computer was then attached in the top right corner using 4 small screws and washers.